 Don't assume anything about the device on which a user runs your app.
 The device might have hardware that you were not anticipating, or it might be set to a locale that you didn't plan for or that you can't test.
 Design your app so that it functions normally or fails gracefully no matter what device it runs on.

 includes a full set of default resources: include

 additional modifiers in the folder names, that contain all the images and text

 If an app is missing even one default resource, it doesn't run on a

-res/values/strings.xml default file might lack one string that
+res/values/strings.xml default file lacks one string that

-the app needs: When the app runs in an unsupported locale and
+the app needs, when the app runs in an unsupported locale and

 attempts to load

 For more information, see the Test for default resources section.